Developing World / LMICs

 - Dr. Fahafahantsoa Rapelanoro Rabenja at University of Antananarivo: Effect of methotrexate as a treatment for moderate to severe atopic dermatitis in Madagascar

-Three Trials Funded in 2021, ongoing now:
+Three Trials Funded in 2021, 2 ongoing now, 1 completed:

 - For chronic pancreatitis patients in India